MoserMichael/jscriptparse/README.md

 ## what I learned while writing this project

 i am learning about interpreted languages (such as python, php, javascript, perl, etc...)
-I keep noticing quite a lot of details, while writing my little interpreter, I keep them [here](https://github.com/MoserMichael/jscriptparse/blob/main/notes/notes.txt)
+Now I keep noticing quite a lot of details, while writing my little interpreter.
+I am keeping some notes [here](https://github.com/MoserMichael/jscriptparse/blob/main/notes/notes.txt)

-The moral: any kind of project can teach you quite a lot of unexpected thinks! (i think the important part is to keep notes, otherwise you tend to forget this stuff...)
+The moral: you can learn a lot with this type of project! (i think the important part is to keep notes, otherwise you tend to forget the details...)